Why choose Ray White?

 How do we source tenants, what is our vetting process?

-The process involves meeting all prospective tenants and preparing a detailed application form, then conducting credit and background checks on any submitted.
+The process involves meeting all prospective tenants and preparing a detailed application form, then conducting credit and background checks on preferred applicants.
 We can access databases which allow us to see if tenants have been known to police and why, if they have been to tribunal and why, if they have defaulted, been bankrupted or have any previous or current defaults on their name.
-Further to this, we complete reference calls by speaking with the applicants current landlord or property manager, current and previous employer and character references (family, friends and colleague etc).
+Further to this, we complete reference calls by speaking with the preferred applicants current landlord or property manager, current and previous employer and character references (family, friends and colleague etc).
 We also then do a background check to pick up any additional information that might be useful accessing their suitability as a tenant.

 Together with these processes, our property managers have significant levels of experience and skill when it comes to selecting the right tenant and can also gauge a lot from the meeting at the initial viewing.